adityam/filter/README.md

 ---------------

-Let most commands in ConTeXt, `\defineexternalfilter` also accepts the `before` and `after` optons.
+Let most commands in ConTeXt, `\defineexternalfilter` also accepts the `before` and `after` options.
 These are executed before and after the output file is read using `readcommand`.
 Typically, these options are used to set the spacing around the environment or enclose the output in a frame, etc.